 Items made of stainless steel are rated according to gauge.
 The higher gauge is strong and costlier, whereas the lower gauge is less strong and cheaper.

-Most sinks have a gauge that ranges from 15-24 and many use it with either 18 or 22 styles.
-Such sizes show that that thickness drops from 0.48 to 0.30, respectively.
+Most sinks have a gauge that ranges from 15 to 24 and many use it with either 18 or 22 styles.
+Such sizes show that thickness drops from 0.48 to 0.30, respectively.
 The fact about gauge is that smaller gauge numbers mean a thicker material.

-Stainless steel is still a standard option because of its simplicity in maintenance and durability.
+Sink Formula says, “stainless steel is still a standard option because of its simplicity in maintenance and durability.”
 Sinks made from stainless steel require daily cleaning to retain their look.
 The material’s most significant advantage is its ability to withstand high impact, shock, fire, rust, and corrosion.
 Apart from this, stainless steel is extremely lightweight and well suited for the ever-popular undermount sinks.

 You can toss heavy-duty cooking utensils on it without worrying about the material losing its integrity.
 The drawback of the material is the fact that it lacks soundproofing and color options.